realm/jazzy/README.md

 just running `jazzy` (without any arguments) from the root of your project should succeed too!

+If Jazzy generates docs for the wrong module then use `--module` to tell it which one you'd prefer.
+If this doesn't help, and you're using Xcode, then try passing extra arguments to `xcodebuild`, for example `jazzy --build-tool-arguments -target,MyTarget`.

 You can set options for your project’s documentation in a configuration file, `.jazzy.yaml` by default.
 For a detailed explanation and an exhaustive list of all available options, run `jazzy --help config`.